Centre for Children, Young People and Families

 About us: our vision

-Our interdisciplinary teams of researchers and practitioners work collaboratively and inclusively across all stages of the lifecourse, from supporting adults preparing for parenthood through to examining the long-term impacts of childhood experiences.
-Our engagement with children, young people and their families encompasses different settings too, including early education, schools and pupil referral units, as well as nursing and therapeutic contexts.
+The Centre for Children and Families is dedicated to supporting the positive development for children, and their families, and reducing negative outcomes for those facing challenges and adversities – both here in the UK and around the world.
+Our interdisciplinary teams of researchers and practitioners work collaboratively and inclusively across all stages of the lifecourse, from examining the long-term impacts of childhood experiences to supporting adults prepare for parenthood.
+We engage with many different settings, including early education, schools and pupil referral units, health services, as well as cross-cultural contexts.

 Our impact on the world